WILLS AND ESTATE PLANS

 Hospitals are required to give you life support as long as you are alive.
 If you do not want life support under certain circumstances then you must sign a Living Will.

-A Health Care Surrogate, which is also called a Medical Power of Attorney or Health Care Proxy, gives someone else the authority to make medical decisions for you if you are not able to make them for yourself.
+Another part of an Advance Medical Directive is the Designation of Health Care Surrogate, also called a Medical Power of Attorney or Health Care Proxy.
+This document gives someone else the authority to make medical decisions for you if you are not able to make them for yourself.

 Why do you need to designate a Health Care Surrogate?